CHEAPEST ROUTE FROM Oslo TO Alicante

-Most flyers found that booking tickets 0 days in advance of their planned departure date is the best time to get cheap flights to Alicante.
-During this timeframe, flight prices are around $577.
-Keep in mind that you might be able to find cheaper flights to Alicante at any time.
-In fact, our users found flights for as low as $414 in the past 72 hours.
+Most flyers found that booking tickets 60 days in advance of their planned departure date is the best time to get cheap flights to Alicante.
+During this timeframe, flight prices are around $624.
+In the past 72 hours, momondo users found flights from United States to Alicante for as low as $396.

 Finding an alternative and possibly cheaper destination airport near Alicante is possible.
 If you are planning a flight to Alicante, consider booking flights to Corvera Intl Airport (51 mi from Alicante city center) or Valencia Airport (79 mi from Alicante city center).

-Corvera Intl Airport has an average price of $652 per person and is typically the cheapest airport to fly into when visiting Alicante.
+Corvera Intl Airport has an average price of $614 per person and is typically the cheapest airport to fly into when visiting Alicante.
 This average price does vary based on departure city.
 Try momondo’s Airport-to-Airport Pricing Tool to find the cheapest flight.

-Spain has reopened its borders to travelers from most EU countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
-As of July 22, travelers arriving from Montenegro and Serbia are no longer allowed to enter Spain.
+Spain has reopened its borders to travelers from most EU and Schengen Area countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.
+Spain will not allow entry to inbound travelers that have been in the UK, Brazil or South Africa until at least March 16, with the exception of nationals and residents of Andorra and Spain.
+As of July 22, travelers arriving from Serbia are no longer allowed to enter Spain.
 For travelers arriving from outside the EU, only the following categories of travelers may enter: •Habitual residents in the European Union, Schengen Associated States, Andorra, Monaco, The Vatican, or San Marino. •Holders of a long-term visa issued by a Schengen member of Schengen Associated State who are going to that country. •Health professionals coming to Spain for work. •Goods and transport personnel in the practice of their duties. •Diplomats, consular, international officials, military personnel, civil protection and members of humanitarian organizations in the practice of their duties. •Students who study in one of the EU/Schengen member states and possess the appropriate visa or equivalent permit and medical insurance.
 They may enter the country 15 days prior to the start of their studies. •Highly qualified workers, including participants in high-level sporting events that take place in Spain. •People traveling for duly accredited family reasons. •People traveling for duly accredited humanitarian reasons of reasons of force major. •Residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, or Uruguay, provided that they have come directly from these countries or only made international transits at airports outside of these countries.Entry requirements